 When one person harasses another, even when they are equals, there are no consequences and no one else seems to think it is a problem, it's difficult to get comfortable at work.

 3. It's not unusual for co-workers or your boss to take credit for your work.

 This is not only frustrating, but it can cost you a promotion or a raise.
 You may be blindsided one time by this problem, but do what you can to prevent it a second time.
 Document your work and ideas and, when appropriate, make colleagues aware of your ideas so it's clear what you suggested for a project.
-4. You're doing the work of three or four people without any recognition.

 Unfortunately, this is not uncommon, as companies have downsized or failed to replace people who leave.
 If you never earn a raise or any reward for your work, it's likely time to look elsewhere.

 If people don't think they need to follow the rules and are generally rebellious and arrogant, flaunting their ability to do whatever they want without worrying about negative ramifications, it's a major problem.

 If you're aware that making up stories and accusing other people of things they did not do is the norm in your company, and you begin to feel like you go to work with a bunch of kindergarteners, it's a sign of poor office dynamics.